-The City of Oxnard, located in Ventura County, is home to approximately 207,700 people.8 The majority of the population is Hispanic (75%), followed by Non-Hispanic White (14%), Asian (7%), and Black (2%).9 Approximately 34 percent of Oxnard residents are foreign-born,10 and 18 percent are not U.S. citizens.11 rank in the bottom half of the state for healthy community conditions according to the California Healthy Places Index, including four tracts below the 10th percentile.13 Collision data from across California and the United States show that pedestrians who are Black and Indigenous, as well as residents living in lowincome communities, are more likely to be killed or seriously injured in traffic collisions when compared to the population as a whole.
+The City of Oxnard, located in Ventura County, is home to approximately 207,700 people.
+The majority of the population is Hispanic (75%), followed by Non-Hispanic White (14%), Asian (7%), and Black (2%).
+Approximately 34 percent of Oxnard residents are foreign-born, and 18 percent are not U.S. citizens.

+Many residents live in disadvantaged or low-income communities that often experience disproportionate burden in roadway safety outcomes.
+Most of the City's census tracts also rank in the bottom half of the state for healthy community conditions according to the California Healthy Places Index, including four tracts below the 10th percentile.
+Collision data from across California and the United States show that pedestrians who are Black and Indigenous, as well as residents living in lowincome communities, are more likely to be killed or seriously injured in traffic collisions when compared to the population as a whole.
 A prominent factor contributing to this trend is historic disinvestment in roadway safety infrastructure, and thus when developing an LRSP, specific attention should be directed to safety concerns facing these communities.